railsgirls/guides.railsgirls.com/_pages/github.md

 git push -u origin master
 {% endhighlight %}

+{% coach %}
-**COACH:** Please help with setting up GitHub authentication if the `git push` command fails.
+Please help with setting up GitHub authentication if the `git push` command fails.
 Either use an [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) or [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+{% endcoach %}

 Congratulations your app is on GitHub!
 Refresh the page in the Browser and you should see a bunch of files there now.